Abstinence (psychoanalysis)

-Abstinence or the rule of abstinence is the principle of analytic reticence and/or frustration within a clinical situation.
-It is a central feature of psychoanalytic theory – relating especially to the handling of the transference in analysis.
+Abstinence (or the rule of abstinence) is the principle of analytic reticence and/or frustration within a clinical situation.
+It is a central feature of psychoanalytic theory which relates to the handling of the transference in analysis.

 As Sigmund Freud wrote in 1914:The cure must be carried through in abstinence.
 I mean by that not physical self-denial alone, nor the denial of every desire....But I want to state the principle that one must permit neediness and yearning to remain as forces favoring work and change.

 Later formulations

 The validity of the abstinence principle has been rediscovered and reaffirmed in a variety of subsequent analytic traditions.